MychaelC/team-profile-generator/README.md

 # Questions

-If you have any additional questions please email me at: miketw1212@hotmail.com
+If you have any additional questions please email me at: miketw1212@hotmail.com or visit me on [GitHub]()

 # License